Howe truss: The web

 Vertical posts connect the upper and lower chords, and divide the truss into panels.
 The Howe truss usually uses iron or steel verticals.
 These are straight and round, slightly reduced in circumference at the ends, and a screw thread added.
 The vertical usually passes through the center of the angle block and then through space left in the upper and lower chord.
 A nut is used to secure the vertical post to the chord.
 Special plates or washers of wood or metal are used to help distribute the stress induced by the vertical post onto the chords.
 Vertical posts are in tension, which is induced by tightening the nuts on the vertical bars.

 Braces are diagonal beams which connect the bottom of a vertical post to the top of the next vertical post.
 They are placed in the same plane as the chord.
 Unlike iron or steel braces which are built up, wooden braces are cut to length.
-Where the parallel in a chord has a thickness of X number of beams, each brace should have a thickness of X minus 1 beams.
+Where the parallel in a chord has a thickness of x number of beams, each brace should have a thickness of x – 1 beams.
 The depth-to-width ratio of each member of a diagonal brace should be no greater than that of the brace as a whole.
 Braces may be a single piece, or several pieces spliced together with fishplate.
 Braces are in compression due to the tightening of the nuts on the verticals.